 Similar to the Data Loader, you can access Success and Failure files after each operation is run.
 You can also choose an “All or None” option if you want the import to fail if it encounters any error.

 What sets it apart?

 Connections: Not only does Jitterbit let you create and save a connection to your Salesforce org, you can set up multiple connections and easily switch between them.
 This could be useful if you have different sandboxes you need to connect to, or if you, like me, have lots of different Salesforce orgs that you regularly log in to.

 Scheduling: Do you want to create a job once and then forget about it?
 Jitterbit is perfect for that.
 You can specify the operation, the source object, and the target file, and set up a schedule for it to run on, either limited to a date range or forever.

 Flexibility: You’re not limited to importing data from a CSV file located on your hard drive.
 Jitterbit offers the ability to connect to a file stored on an FTP server or via a File Share.
 For everything but Bulk Load operations, you can also use an Oracle, SQL or MySQL Database as your source and target files.

 Transforms: This is the big thriller for the data geek.
 Do you get source files that range from not-quite to nowhere-close-to ready for import?
-Of course you do.
-Maybe the data was pulled from a Neon database, where they store their phone numbers and area codes in separate fields, and their Date of Birth info is kept in separate day, month and year fields.
-Or it’s a spread sheet where users have input the first and last names or the addresses all in the same field.
+Of course, you do.
+Maybe the data was pulled from a Neon database, where they store their phone numbers and area codes in separate fields, and their Date of Birth info is kept in a separate day, month, and year fields.
+Or it’s a spreadsheet where users have input the first and last names or the addresses all in the same field.

 In its field mapping step, Jitterbit allows you to define “Transforms.”
 These are expressions you can build with the field references and a set of functions (similar to what you’d find in Excel) that will alter the values at run time.
 You can even use them to import the same value to all records.